mrvautin/nextjs-checkout/README.md

 Connecting to your database is done through the `Prisma` config file `prisma/schema.prisma`.
 See [here](https://www.prisma.io/docs/concepts/database-connectors) for the config options for your chosen database.

+You will most likely need to make small changes to the `prisma/schema.prisma` if you are not using `postgres` which is the default supported DB.
+Included is an example `Mongodb` file here: `prisma/schema-mongodb-example.prisma`.

 #### Setup / Config

 1. Setup DB string into the `DATABASE_CONNECTION_STRING` environment variable in your `.env` file.